AliBedaer/jumia-task/README.md

 ##### 5. now go to your browser and type `http://localhost:80001` or click this  [Here](http://localhost:80001)

 ## Coding
-to know more about the coding structure it just simple i use the `Service Repository Pattern` it's a pattern that separate Logic And database from each other
+to know more about the coding structure it just simple I use the `Service Repository Pattern` it's a pattern that separate Logic And database from each other
 - `controller only responsible for Input Out Put`
 - `Service Layer for the logic`